 Scleroderma can have a significant impact on the quality of a person’s life.
 In some people, symptoms develop quickly for the first few years and continue to get worse.
 However, in most people, the disease gets worse slowly, over time.

-At Advanced Functional Medicine, our practitioners are here to help you reduce your symptoms through the natural treatment of scleroderma.
-Balancing the biochemistry, calming the immune system and removing immune system triggers are the key to calming scleroderma.
-With the right advice and lifestyle and diet modifications, you can start to relieve pain and enjoy your life more.
+At Advanced Functional Medicine, our practitioners are here to help you reduce your symptoms through the support of scleroderma.
+Balancing the biochemistry, calming the immune system and removing immune system triggers are part of a functional medicine approach.